Payment Method Integration¶

 A B2B seller administrator or integrator obtains integration information using the service information resulting from the first step (e.g. partner ID, partner login credentials, etc.).
 Integration information may include credentials, security tokens, etc. These details may be generated by the payment provider for a B2B seller, or a B2B seller may generate some of these items using the payment provider services.

-Sometimes for secure connection, a B2B seller administrator or integrator supplies the payment provider with identification and authentication artefacts, like secure public key, secure certificate or authentication token.
+Sometimes for secure connection, a B2B seller administrator or integrator supplies the payment provider with identification and authentication artifacts, like secure public key, secure certificate or authentication token.
 Private tunnel and proxy may be used for advanced security of the payment related traffic.

 Every sandbox, testing, and production environment should use a unique, dedicated set of integration details.
 Usually, payment service providers allow test mode access with debug level information.
 It is crucially important to use the test and debug set of access details only for the test and sandbox environments.